ggruen/jira_import/README.md

     git clone https://github.com/ggruen/jira_import.git
     cd jira_import
-    cpanm --sudo --installdeps . # Drop --sudo if you install locally
+    cpanm --sudo --with-develop --installdeps . # Drop --sudo if you install locally

 If you don't have `cpanm` you can
 [install it](https://github.com/miyagawa/cpanminus#installation) or use